 Yoga poses and breathing techniques benefits both internally and externally.
 It activates muscles which we hardly use in daily life and influence the volume of cavities in body providing an inside massage to our viscera.

 There are variety of Yoga Poses including back bends, inversions, twists, balance and sometimes mixture of few.
 All yoga poses have their own benefits and can be modified to fit beginner to advanced.
+Yoga is expanding community of people who believe it our role to live in balance with ourselves, with those around us and with the planet.
+Also, there are many online videos about Yoga poses of wellness centres which use professional help to get views and likes from the right audience.
 Below Yoga Poses are great for beginners who want to improve their yoga techniques and flexibility…

 MOUNTAIN POSE (TADASANA)